victorouy/SmartClass-AI/README.md

 dataset folder: Folder containing the dataset images

-dataset-cleaned folder: Folder containing the dataset images that are cleaned from running the DataCleaning.py script
+dataset-cleaned folder: Folder created after running DataCleaning.py that contains the cleaned dataset images

 ### The following steps are assuming you are running our code with the same folder hierarchy as shown in our Github repository.